Alalalalaki/Guide2EconRA/python_tools/README.md

 ---

-- Use editor.
-The commonly recommended is vscode or sublime text.
+- Use both jupyter notebook and editor.
+They works best in different situations.
+The most commonly recommended editor is vscode.
 - Use conda environment.
 The advance operation is to use virtual environment for different projects.
 - Useful python packages:
   - Econ & Econometrics